This repository is Legacy. Current repository can be found here.

 NSLS-II Controls Package Repository

-This repository contains installable software packages in the Debian Linux format (.deb).
+This repository contains installable software packages in the Debian Linux format (.deb) built from sources which can be found in epicsdeb project on GitHub.
 The software packaged includes the EPICS distributed control framework, the RTEMS real-time operating system, and related packages.
 Our goal is to provide a fully functional EPICS environment for users and developers.

-Packages in this repository were developed (and are used) by the NSLS-II Controls Group.
-However, no NSLS-II specific modification have been made.
+Packages in this repository were developed by EPICS community members and are used by the NSLS-II Controls Group.
+However, no NSLS-II specific modification have been made except if directly present in software source.
 They are also being used by several experimental beamlines at the NSLS.

-Currently all packages are built only for Debian Stable (squeeze) on i386 and amd64.
+Currently most built packages are available only for Debian lenny (5), squeeze (6), wheezy (7), and jessie (8) on i386 and amd64 for EPICS Base 3.14.
 However, they can be used with most Debian derived distributions (ie. Ubuntu).
 At present the limiting factors are time, and lack of a good system to automatically build a series of dependent packages.

 Complete listing of repository contents by release point.